 The Festival was such a success that it was agreed to continue it every other year, with Guernsey hosting the Games in 1987.
 The Games have subsequently been held in the Faroe Islands, Aland, Isle of Wight, Gibraltar, Jersey, Gotland in 1999 (the first Games of the NatWest sponsorship), Isle of Man, Guernsey, Shetland Islands, Rhodes, Aland and Bermuda.

 The number of Islands participating has grown substantially, and now 24 Islands are members of the International Island Games Association.

-The next Island Games takes place in Gibraltar in 2019.
-In order to be considered you will need to download the Isle of Man Athletics Selection Policy, read, complete and return the enclosed Declaration of Intent Form.
+The next Island Games takes place in Guernsey in 2021.
+In order to be considered you will need to download the Isle of Man Athletics Selection Policy, read, complete and return a Declaration of Intent Form.